 For additional positions specific to medical school faculty, please see the listing below, entitled "Medical School Faculty Members."

-Apply here.
-Any AMA member with a faculty appointment to a US-accredited medical school may elect to be a member of the Section on Medical Schools.
-Representatives of the Section on Medical Schools, from each LCME- and AOA-accredited medical school, consists of the dean or the dean's designate, and each dean may appoint up to four institutional representatives, each of whom may represent undergraduate, graduate or continuing medical education at the institution.
-Twenty at-large members, representing the interests of graduate and continuing medical education, also comprise the Section.
-The Governing Council of the Section has nine members: Chair, Chair-elect, Immediate past chair, Delegate, Alternate delegate, three Members-at-large, and Liaison to the AMA Council on Medical Education.
-Visit the SMS leadership page for details on open positions and how to apply.
-Contact Jackie Drake, firstname.lastname@example.org with any questions.
+Any AMA member with a faculty appointment to a US-accredited medical school may elect to be a member of the Section on Medical Schools (SMS)--learn more and join now.
+SMS representatives, from each LCME- and AOA-accredited medical school, consist of the dean or the dean's designate, and each dean may appoint up to four institutional representatives, each of whom may represent undergraduate, graduate or continuing medical education at the institution.
+Also, learn about and apply for leadership opportunities on the SMS Governing Council.
+Contact Fred Donini-Lenhoff with any questions.